openshift/hypershift/docs/content/how-to/distribute-hosted-cluster-workloads.md

  - Shared Nothing
  - Dedicated Request Serving

+These options can be seen as a spectrum of isolation.
+Shared Everything is the least isolated, Dedicated Request Serving (Shared Some) and then Shared Nothing being the most isolated option.

 **NOTE**: Each hosted control plane can run Single Replica or Highly Available.
 If Highly Available, the control plane will be spread across failure domains via `topology.kubernetes.io/zone` as the topology key.

 ### Shared Everything

 - All hosted control plane pods are scheduled to any node that can run hosted control plane workloads.
+- Nodes can be allocated specifically for control plane workloads by tainting and labeling them with `hypershift.openshift.io/control-plane: true`.

 ![shared_everything_topology.png](..%2Fimages%2Fshared_everything_topology.png)

 ### Shared Nothing

-- Nodes meant for a specific hosted cluster are tainted (and labeled) with a specific `hypershift.openshift.io/cluster` value.
+- To confine nodes to a specific hosted cluster taint and label them with `hypershift.openshift.io/cluster` value.
 - No other control plane pods will land on those nodes.

 ![shared_nothing_topology.png](..%2Fimages%2Fshared_nothing_topology.png)